IgnisDa/ryot/docs/content/importing.md

 ### Steps

 - Login to your Goodreads account and go to the "My Books" section.
-- Right click on the RSS Link on the bottom right of the screen and copy it.
+- Click on "Import and export" on the left sidebar.
+- Click on "Export Library" and download the CSV file.
-- Enter this URL in the input.
+- Upload this file in the input.

 ## MediaTracker